deriv-com/deriv-api/docs/DerivAPI.md

 // Subscribe to updates on the ticks object ticks.onUpdate().subscribe(console.log);

-// Read the history of ticks from the ticks object const ticksHistory = ticks.history();
+// Read the last ticks available in the default range const ticksHistory = await ticks.list;
 ```

 ### tickStream

-Provides a ticks stream and a history of last 1000 ticks available
+Provides a ticks stream and a list of available ticks

 #### Parameters